jtv/libpqxx/include/pqxx/doc/datatypes.md

 This is a stricter version of `to_buf`.
-All the same requirements apply, but in addition you must write your string _into the given buffer,_ starting _exactly_ at `begin`.
+All the same requirements apply, but in addition you must write your string _into the given buffer,_ starting _exactly_ at its beginning.

-That's why this function returns just a simple pointer: the address right behind the trailing zero.
-If the caller wants to use the string, they can find it at `begin`.
+That's why this function returns just an offset: the index of the byte _right behind the trailing zero._  If the caller wants to use the string, they can find it at the beginning of the buffer.
 If they want to write another value into the rest of the buffer, they can continue writing at the location you returned.

+Apart from that, `into_buf()` is much like `to_buf()`.
+Read that section carefully before implemnting `into_buf()`.

 ### `size_buffer`

-Here you estimate how much buffer space you need for converting a `T` to a string.
+Here you estimate how much buffer space you may need for converting a `T` to a string.
 Be precise if you can, but pessimistic if you must.
 It's usually better to waste a few bytes of space than to spend a lot of time computing the exact buffer space you need.
 And failing the conversion because you